hppr-dev/vuex-bind-plugin/README.md

 #### Custom Data Sources

-To create a custom data source include the `custom` field in the `sources` plugin option.
+To create a custom data source include the `custom` property in the `sources` plugin option.
-The value should be a custom data source that extends the DataSource class below.
+Each property of the `custom` option should be a custom data source that extends the DataSource class below.

 ```
 export class DataSource {